Humans Transmitting Prion Disease To Sea Mammals

 Whale meat appears to be contributing to high rates of neurological disease in Nordic and Baltic nations.
 It also appears that these whales are contracting prion disease from humans.

 Pioneering research found that Parkinson’s patients on the Faroe Islands have consumed about six times more whale meat and blubber than their neighbors who don’t have the disease.
 Marine life could be contracting prion disease from the runoff from land, which means that we have more prion disease on land than we are admitting.

 Maria Skaalum Petersen is working to shed light on the connection between sick seas, sick whales and the people who consume them.
 Petersen is a researcher in the Department of Occupational and Public Health in the Faroe Islands health service.
 One of her projects has included a comparison of the prevalence of Parkinson’s disease (part of the TSE spectrum) in the Nordic countries.

 Predators, including some whales, are high on the food chain.
-Predators that consume predators are consuming the toxic build-up from every animal ever consumed.
+Predators are excellent bioindicators because they consume and absorb the toxic build-up from other animals.
 Therefore, predators (and the people who consume them) often serve as an excellent indicator of the health of an entire ecosystem, including prion contamination.